 - Rhode Island

 These states monitor your driving record to determine if your license should be suspended or taken away.
 In Oregon, for example, if you have four accidents or four convictions – or a combination that totals four – in 24 months, you lose your license for 30 days.

-Even though the DMVs in these states don’t use points to track your driving, your insurance company will still be keeping an eye on your driving record and will surcharge your premium if you end up with tickets or at-fault accident points on your insurance record.
+Even though the DMVs in these states don’t use points to track your driving, your insurance company will still keep an eye on your driving record and will surcharge your premium if you end up with tickets or at-fault accident points on your insurance record.

 What is the difference between moving and non-moving violations?

 The definitions of moving and non-moving violations vary from state to state.
 For an offense to be viewed as a moving violation, your car would need to be in motion when the violation occurred, such as speeding or running a stop sign.

 Non-moving violations are almost everything unrelated to your behavior on the road: parking tickets, faulty equipment such as a non-working tail light and expired plates.

 Non-moving violations may not even be on your driving record.
 Even when they are, they usually don’t affect your premium.

 Insurer points vs. DMV points – what’s the difference?

 When it comes to driving, your insurance company and the local Department of Motor Vehicles (DMV) will keep tabs on you by assigning points for any traffic violation or accident.
-However, your DMV driving and insurance records are two separate things and will impact your driving and insurance premiums differently.
+However, your DMV driving and insurance records are separate things and will impact your driving and insurance premiums differently.